-Head chef Chen Xiang Le and executive chef Wan Yuan have spent time at Shanghai dining institutions Lao Fan Dian (one of the city’s oldest restaurants) and T8 Bar & restaurant, a modern Euro-Asian fine diner, respectively.
-The two bring Chinese, French and Italian influences to the new menu.
+Head chef Wan Yuan spent time at Shanghai's T8 Restaurant & Bar, a modern Euro-Asian fine diner.
+He brings Chinese, French and Italian influences to the new menu.

 One of the new dishes is the Drunken Oyster, a sweet and fresh spin on the classic Chinese cold starter Drunken Chicken.
 A single oyster comes topped with an Italian-style granita made using Shaoxing wine (it’s traditionally used to marinate the chicken) and a couple of pickled goji berries.